Aminah Robinson: Early life and education

 Robinson was born on February 18, 1940, to Leroy Edward Robinson and Helen Elizabeth Zimmerman-Robinson in Columbus, Ohio.
 She was raised within the close-knit community of Poindexter Village, one of the country's first federally funded metropolitan housing developments.
 The village was "replete with Black cultural traditions such as storytelling, reverence for elders and promotion of creativity".
 Stories of Black history were passed down to her at an early age and she was eager to share them with her community and the world.
 Robinson’s Aunt Annie, formerly an enslaved person, taught her about the cruel system of slavery.

 Family played a significant role in the formation of Robinson’s identity.
 She was heavily inspired by her parents, Leroy Robinson and Helen Zimmerman-Robinson, who were both artists.
 Her father encouraged her to draw from the age of 3 and gave her opportunities to learn about her history from elders in the community.
 He insisted that she listen to music, read literature, and create art every day.
 Her father taught her how to work with raw materials and scrap fabrics, specifically, the old-fashioned methods of rabbit-skin glue, and different coloured natural pigments.
 He also taught her his own creation of a mud-like substance called HawgMawg, a medium she often incorporates into her art.
 Her mother taught her how to sew and weave.
 The combination of these skills and materials allowed her to create depth and layers in her art.

-Art was Robinson’s "first outlet of expression"; she didn’t begin speaking until she was 5 or 6, before then her only form of communication was drawing.
+Art was Robinson’s "first outlet of expression"; she did not begin speaking until she was 5 or 6, before then her only form of communication was drawing.
 At 9 years old, Robinson was already deep in “transforming and recording the culture of [her] people into works of art”, and since then she has devoted her life to it.
 She developed the habit of recording information through sketchbooks, journals and drawings to retain the information that fueled her work.

 Robinson received her formal art training at the Columbus Art School (now the Columbus College of Art and Design) from 1957-1960.
 She continued to live and work in Columbus.
 Then she studied art history and philosophy at Ohio State University (1960 to 1963), Franklin University, and Columbus' Bliss College.

 In 1974, she purchased a house on Columbus’s East Side which would become her studio.